Longtime WA Insurance Commissioner Mike Kreidler will not seek reelection

 Last year a half-dozen potential and former employees disclosed instances when Kreidler was demeaning or rude, was overly focused on race, and used derogatory terms for transgender people and people of Mexican, Chinese, Italian or Spanish descent, as well as asking some employees of color for unusual favors.
 The instances were from 2017 to 2022.

-Three former employees recounted how Kreidler, 78, used the racial slur “wetback” in a staff meeting when telling a story from decades ago about a friend’s racist reaction to Kreidler’s soon-to-be wife, who is Mexican American.
+Three former employees recounted how Kreidler, 78, used a racial slur for people of Mexican descent in a staff meeting when telling a story from decades ago about a friend’s racist reaction to Kreidler’s soon-to-be wife, who is Mexican American.
 In an interview, Kreidler said he didn’t recall the specific event, but acknowledged that he’s told that story over the years, “and if somebody took offense to it I feel bad about that.”

 Inslee, last year, said that recent events demonstrate Kreidler is “unable to fulfill his leadership responsibility.”